AI Use Cases/Healthcare

 2

-Step 2: The AI model processes the clinical narrative, identifying diagnoses, procedures, complications, comorbidities, and severity indicators using transformer-based NLP.
+Step 2: The AI model processes the clinical narrative, identifying diagnoses, procedures, complications, comorbidities, and severity indicators from the clinical narrative.
 It cross-references your payer contracts and CMS billing rules to determine which codes are billable and clinically justified.

 3